nanoporetech/dorado-docs/docs/assembly/polish.md

 samtools index aln.bam
 ```

-### "[error] Caught exception: The input BAM contains more than one read group.
+### "[error] The input BAM contains more than one read group.
 Please specify --RG to select which read group to process."

 It is possible that the input BAM file contains more than 1 read group.
-In this case, `dorado polish` requires that a single read group is selected for processing using the `--RG <id>` command line argument.
+In this case, Dorado `polish` requires that a single read group is selected for processing using the `--RG <id>` command line argument.
 The `<id>` should exactly match the `ID:` field in one of the `@RG` lines in the input BAM/SAM file.

 Specifying the `--RG` option will filter out any read which does not belong to that read group and will apply the appropriate polishing model for that read group based on the basecaller model specified in the corresponding `@RG` line in the input BAM file.

-Specifying a read group which corresponds to duplex data will not work because `dorado polish` currently does not have duplex polishing models available.
+Specifying a read group which corresponds to duplex data will not work because Dorado `polish` currently does not have duplex polishing models available.

 In case of a duplex BAM - note that by default the simplex parents of the duplex reads will also be present in the output BAM file from Dorado.
 Consider filtering these out first if this could bias your results.

+### "[error] Duplex basecalling models are not supported."

+Dorado `polish` currently supports data generated using only the simplex basecallers.

+### I created a merged BAM file composed of multiple different data types.
+Why can't I polish it?
+Using `--ignore-read-groups` does not help either.

+In case you created a merged BAM file, one of the following scenarios is possible:

+1. **There are zero read groups in the merged BAM file.** Something went wrong in the process of data preparation.
+There needs to be at least one read group in the BAM file which links the data to a basecaller model.
+2. **The merged BAM file has only one read group.** This is the best option, and merging was performed in a way that all colliding `@RG` headers were merged too.
+Since there is only one read group, there is also one basecaller model for the entire merged BAM dataset.
+3. **The merged BAM file has more than one read group, but only a single basecaller model.** This can occur when data originally belonged to the same read group but the colliding read groups were not merged in the process (check the `-c` option of `samtools merge`).
+For example, `samtools merge` will add a unique hash to the end of each read group, because the prefix of the read groups is the same (e.g. `bc8993f4557dd53bf0cbda5fd68453fea5e94485_dna_r10.4.1_e8.2_400bps_hac@v5.0.0-1C79A650` and `bc8993f4557dd53bf0cbda5fd68453fea5e94485_dna_r10.4.1_e8.2_400bps_hac@v5.0.0-6E00935B`).
+Alternatively, data from multiple sequencing runs were combined, but the same basecaller model was used in all cases.
+    - Using `--ignore-read-groups` will run the process using all data in this case, since it was generated using a single basecaller model.
+    - Alternatively, using `--RG <read_group_id>` will select only reads which belong to this specific read group, and ignore all other reads.
+    - Auto model detection is possible from the BAM file in this case, since only one basecaller model was used to produce the data.
+4. **The merged BAM file has more than one read group and _more than one basecaller model_.** One or more read groups were generated using one particular basecaller model, while some other read groups were generated using another particular basecaller model.
+(For example, combining old and new data.)
+Sometimes, users may attempt to combine simplex and duplex reads into the same BAM file.
+    - Dorado `polish`/`variant` can use only one selected model for inference.
+All currently available models were trained on individual data types (data generated by a single basecaller version) and not on a mixture of data (with the exception of the bacterial methylation polishing model).
+Running any model on a mixture of data may produce inferior results.
+This is why Dorado `polish` and Dorado `variant` enforce that only a single basecaller model is present in the input.
+    - In this case, not even `--ignore-read-groups` will work because there was more than one basecaller model used to produce the data in this BAM file.
+    - Using `--RG <read_group_id>` will select only reads which belong to one specific read group, and ignore all other reads.
+    - Using the auto model selection cannot resolve a model from a BAM file if the input BAM file contains multiple models.
+    - Auto model selection in this case is only possible if `--RG` is used.
+    - Duplex basecaller models are not supported by Dorado `polish` or Dorado `variant`.